 And just like magic, my dishes are now clean!!
-And this is definitely a cost effective way to wash dishes too.**
+And this is definitely a cost-effective way to wash dishes too.**

-I found the borax, washing soda and lemi shine all at my local Walmart but I have included links so you can just buy them online without having to hunt for them in the store.
+I found the borax, washing soda and Lemi-shine all at my local Walmart but I have included links so you can just buy them online without having to hunt for them in the store.
 They were near the laundry and dish soap section that are currently combined at my store because they are in the middle of a remodel.
 But you should find them in similar places in a similar kind of store.
 Kosher salt was with the baking items.

 - Combine all ingredients in a bowl and stir until mixed.

-- The citric acid in the lemi shine will make everything get a bit hard.
+- The citric acid in the Lemi-shine will make everything get a bit hard.
 The first time I made this I put it directly into my container and it all got really really hard.
 I had to use a knife to get it out.
 So I suggest letting this mixture sit out in a bowl for a couple of days, stirring often.
 You will still get a few little “balls” of detergent, but that is just fine!
 You just don’t want it all in one big piece!
 Believe me, this is the best way to go!! ***

-- The lemi shine suggests running an empty dishwasher cycle with just that in order to clean your dishwasher.
+- The Lemi-shine suggests running an empty dishwasher cycle with just that in order to clean your dishwasher.
 I followed their directions for good measure!

 - Fill your rinse aid spot with white vinegar.
 Add a small container with white vinegar in it to the top rack of your dishwasher before running.
 Don’t put it in your rinse aid compartment! (see this post here for more details, but basically, the vinegar isn’t compatible with the rubber pieces in the rinse aid compartment!)
-(This is sooo much cheaper then your typical rinse aid and makes a big difference in how your dishes will turn out!)
+(This is so much cheaper than your typical rinse aid and makes a big difference in how your dishes will turn out!)

 - Use 1 tbs of detergent per load of dishes.
 I do about a 30/70 split with 30% in the pre-wash spot and 70% in the wash spot.
 If you don’t have a prewash spot, you can put it all in the wash spot.

-**I have not done my own personal cost analysis, but several other people have who use similar detergent recipes to mine and cost-wise I think they compare pretty comparable.
+**I have not done my own personal cost analysis, but several other people have who use similar detergent recipes to mine and cost-wise I think they are pretty comparable.
 That being said, I am estimating my cost per load to be about $0.06.
 (Which compared to Finish Power Tabs 100 for $15.50 at Costco = $0.15 a load) is a savings.